 Local Music & Bands

 There’s always a band set or two gracing small stages at several downtown spots.
-You can always count on Hugger Mugger Brewing and Smoke and Barrel to showcase local talent on the regular.
+You can always count on Hugger Mugger Brewing, Smoke and Barrel, Camelback Brewing, and Wild Dogs Brewing to showcase local talent on the regular.
 Round out your trip with a few drinks, a bite to eat, and musical stylings that are sure to please.

 Interactive